ktenzer/its-a-paas/openshift/openshift-ex-2.md

 # Exercise 2: Create Hello World Application and Service
-Note: For this demo we will use Paul Bouwer's hello world app.
+Note: For this demo we will use [Paul Bouwer's](https://github.com/paulbouwer/hello-kubernetes) hello world app.

+Make sure you change the <#> to your student number.

 ## Create Service and Deployment Config